-Because many nurses, unable to arrange for full-time attendance at the University, are interested in further study to broaden their education and prepare themselves for advancement, the School of Nursing is prepared to encourage nurses to register as part-time students for one or more of the courses regularly offered.
-Credit for courses completed satisfactorily may be granted only under the conditions indicated on pages 219-220.
+Because some nurses are unable to arrange for full-time attendance, the School of Nursing is prepared to encourage them to register as part-time students for one or more of the course regularly offered.
+Credit for courses completed satisfactorily may be granted only under the conditions indicated on pages 216-217.